20 Types of Cars and Body Styles Explained

 #18.
 SPORTS SEDAN.

-The Sports Sedan or the Sports Saloon is a very subjective term for a car.
-It is designed for great performance and impeccable handling features.
-The term goes back to the 1930s and includes the Rover 14 and 16 cars.
+Sports Sedan or Sports Saloon is term and put into use comparatively recently and is also interpreted very widely.
+It performs best and is unrivaled in its sports car handling.
+The term dates back to the 1930s and encompasses the Rover 14 and 16 cars.

-Sports Sedan was a term that began being applied to sports versions of cars for different manufacturers in the 1960s.
+The term Sports Sedan was first applied to sporty versions of different manufacturer’s cars in the 1960s.

-The originals used manual transmissions and rear-wheel drives.
-However, as time passed, a number of other transmission types and layouts became common.
+The originals employed manual gearboxes and rear-wheel drive, but many other transmission types and layouts became prevalent with time.

-Some important cars that fall into the category are the BMW M5, the Jaguar XJR, the Maserati Quattroporte, and the Mercedes-Benz E63 AMG.
+Some of the more significant cars that fall into the category are the BMW M5 and LM5, the Jaguar XJR, the Maserati Quattroporte and the Mercedes Benz E63 AMG.

 #19.
 MILITARY VEHICLE.